MBBS in Uzbekistan 2026–27

 Career Pathways After MBBS in Uzbekistan

-An Uzbekistan MBBS from an NMC-approved university opens six global career pathways.
-The key priority for Uzbekistan graduates is structured FMGE/NExT preparation — students who begin self-directed preparation from Year 3 significantly improve their pass rates.
+An Uzbekistan MBBS from a WDOMS-listed university opens six global career pathways.
+The key priority for Uzbekistan graduates is structured FMGE/NExT preparation - students who begin self-directed preparation from Year 3 significantly improve their pass rates.

 Practice in India